learn-co-curriculum/dsc-while-loops-break-and-continue/README.md

 ## Introduction

 Earlier in the course, we learned how to iterate over collections.
-But is there is a way to have a loop **without** a collection to iterate over?
+But is there a way to have a loop **without** a collection to iterate over?
 Well, another way to create a loop is with **while** loops.
 We can use a while loop to perform the same action over and over until a condition is no longer `True`.
 We don't even need an *iterable* or collection to iterate over.
 We can just define a condition and perform the given code block until the condition is no longer `True`.
 Pretty cool, right?

 Or what if we would like to have a loop that stops at a certain point?
 Let's say we only want to collect half of the elements of a list, or stop a list once we find the first matching element?
 To perform operations like these we'll need `break` and `continue` statements.
 These statements **control the flow** of our loops and will help us make our loops even more effective.

 ## Objectives
 You will be able to:
-* Understand, explain and use `while` loops
+- Understand, explain and use `while` loops
-* Use `break` and `continue` statements inside a loop
+- Use `break` and `continue` statements inside a loop

 ## What is a `while` loop and how does it work?